Women in the labour market

 Equal pay activists also instigated the setting up of the National Advisory Council on the Employment of Women (NACEW), a government organisation supported by the Department of Labour.
 NACEW became part of the policy-making process.

 The council was integral to the fight for private-sector equal pay.
-It recommended that the government set up an independent commission of inquiry and that the inquiry’s terms of reference should be how best to give effect to equal pay, rather than whether or not to introduce it.
+It recommended that the government set up an independent commission of inquiry, whose terms of reference should be how best to give effect to equal pay, rather than whether or not to introduce it.

 Women’s liberation movement groups, 1970s